 - Take your dough out of the fridge, roll the dough into small balls, and place them on a baking tray lined with baking paper.

 - Place your baking tray in the middle of the oven and bake your pepernoten for 15-20 minutes.

-If your dough is a little dry you can add a little milk or water
+- If your dough is still a little dry you can add one tablespoon of water or milk.

-Pepernoten are even better if you let the dough rest in the fridge for 1-2 days gives you a better flavor.
+- Leaving the dough in the fridge for 1-2 days gives you a better flavor.

 - (small) children love to help you make pepernoten.